soundio/sequence-json/README.md

 [beat, "start", identifier, value]
 ```

 Reserved event name.
-Basically, both `"note"` and `"sequence"` events, which have duration, may be decomposed into matching `"start"` and `"stop"` events.
+Basically, both `"note"` and `"sequence"` events, which have duration, may be decomposed into matching `"start"` and `"stop"` events without duration in internal implementations.
+Neither should appear in exported SequenceJSON.

 ---